COVID19PVI/data/README.md

 ## Documentation of Data Sources and Rationale

-The current PVI model documentation, including data sources and rationale for their inclusion, is available as a `PDF`.
+The current PVI model documentation, including data sources and rationale for their inclusion, is available as a [PDF](https://toxpi.org/covid-19/).

 ## Data